 How does your group treat its volunteers?
 Taking the time to properly thank members for their contributions can motivate them to do even more great work for your school.
-But saying thanks and recognizing your dedicated helpers for their time and talents should go beyond an end-of-year appreciation luncheon.
-Here are some great ways to make your group’s volunteers feel special and appreciated throughout the whole year.
+But saying thanks and recognizing your dedicated helpers for their time and talents should go beyond an end-of-year volunteer appreciation luncheon.
+Here are some great ways to make your group’s volunteers feel special throughout the whole year.

 Make Them Stars

 At its spring fair, the Valley Forge Elementary PTO in Wayne, Pa., gave some 400 volunteers the star treatment: Their names were placed on cardboard stars and added to a huge display in the café area.

 Incorporate a weekly email blast detailing all of the volunteers who have helped your group in any way and their specific contributions.
 (A couple of suggested titles: High-Five Friday, Wednesday Wonders.)
 Be sure to copy your school’s principal on the email.

 Write a letter to your volunteer’s family letting them know how much that person’s work is appreciated, and thank the family for supporting her efforts.

 One parent group holds an annual GEM (“go the extra mile”) Awards night to honor parent volunteers and supporters from the business community.
 School faculty and staff members are given nomination forms and nominate up to 10 people or organizations to be recognized.
 The parent and community partners with the most nominations are named Parent of the Year and Partner of the Year, respectively.
 All nominees receive a certificate of recognition; the two top honorees are given plaques and gifts.
 The group receives about 60 nominations each year.

 At the end of fundraising season, one PTO’s leaders hold a slumber party (sans kids!) at a local hotel.
 Members reflect on the past year’s successes and how they have affected staff, students, and families.
 Each board member pays her own way for dinner, and they split the cost of the adjoining rooms.